Bullfighting is one of the most well-known and controversial Spanish traditions.

 Bullfighting History

-In pre-historic Spain bulls played an important role in religious ceremonies but it was the Greeks and Romans who converted the ceremonies into competitions that quickly became famous.
-During the Roman Empire, these competitions spread across Europe, Africa and Asia, but it was in the Iberian Peninsula where it was fully developed into the sport we know today.
+In prehistoric Spain, bulls played an important role in religious ceremonies, but it was the Greeks and Romans who converted the ceremonies into competitions that quickly became famous.
+During the Roman Empire, these competitions spread across Europe, Africa, and Asia, but it was in the Iberian Peninsula that they fully developed into the sport we know today.

 Bullfighting: Tradition or Torture?